 To create a project, you need to be a registered user.
 Once you have an account, visit the create a project page by clicking the "Get a Translation" link at the top of the page and fill out the information on that form.

-Choose your source language (the language your text is already in), target languages (what you want it translated into), and the text you want translated.
-If you would prefer to upload your project as a .xls or .strings file, click "Upload a file" and attach your file.
+Choose your source language (the language your text is already in), target languages (what you want it translated into), and attach your file with the text you want translated.
 (Please see the Supported Formats section below for more information on accepted file formats.)
 If you have special requirements, add them too.

 Press the Preview button to view an outline of your project before it's created.
 If everything looks accurate, click Create Project.
 If you need to make changes, click Edit Project Details.

 You can view all of the projects you've submitted by clicking on the "My Projects" link under your username in the header.

 For your convenience, Ackuna accepts a number of text formats when creating a new project.